 Pustular psoriasis.
 Note the clearly defined, raised bumps on the skin that are filled with pus (pustules).
 The skin under and around these bumps is red.

 Pustular psoriasis is classified into one of several types, depending on symptoms.
 They may be sudden and severe (acute), long term (chronic), or somewhere in between (subacute).
 The generalized type affects the whole body with more than just skin symptoms.
-A generalized type with acute symptoms, fever, and a toxic reaction in the tissues is called the von Zumbusch type.
+A generalized type with acute symptoms, fever, and a toxic reaction in the tissues is called the von Zumbusch type and can be life-threatening.
 A ring-shaped (annular, or circinate) type has also been described.
 It is usually subacute or chronic, and people with this type do not usually have symptoms aside from the skin symptoms.
-Pustules may be localized to the palms and soles (palmoplantar pustulosis).
+Pustules may be localized to the palms and soles (palmoplantar pustulosis), a form of pustular psoriasis that is more common in women.
 The least common type is the juvenile, or infantile type, which occurs in children.

-Pustular psoriasis is not common.
-In Japan, only about 7.46 people per 1,000,000 have pustular psoriasis.
-Pustular psoriasis affects all races.
+Pustular psoriasis is not common, but when it occurs, it affects all races.
 In adults, it affects men and women equally.
 In children, it affects boys somewhat more often than girls.
 The average age of people with pustular psoriasis is 50 years.
-Children aged 2-10 years can be affected, but this is rare.
+Children ages 2-10 are rarely affected.

 Cholestatic jaundice (a yellowish staining of the skin and eyes, caused by bile)